cargilgar/Travelling-Salesman-Problem/README.md

 ```

 ## Output
 You will see two plots.
-The first one is an animation of the selected algorithm progressing during the heuristic process:
+The first one is an animation of the selected algorithm (TS in this case) during the heuristic process:

 |                   TSP search space                    |            TSP solution animation             |